• Skip to primary navigation

 I'm going to share with you what I know about this strange plant that's related both to bamboo and buckwheat, covering some do's and don'ts you should know about harvesting, as well as an explanation of how I cook and prepare it using some of my favorite recipes.

 Originally, the plant was brought to Europe as an ornamental, and, as is often the case, it spread, rapidly.
 It's a great plant for pollinators, but don't even think about planting it as an addition to your garden, no matter what someone tells you.
-Japanese knotweed is the most invasive plant I've ever seen.
-Period.
+Japanese knotweed is one of the most aggressive invasive plants in North America.

-This should come as no surprise, as the plant is related to bamboo which is also highly invasive.
+This should come as no surprise, as the plant resembles bamboo in its growth, which is also highly invasive and a danger to native species.
 See my note on caution near the end of the post for more on how to safely handle and dispose of the plant.

 If you don't know where any knotweed grows, look in disturbed areas, and places that have been forgotten or aren't tended much, like former gardens or abandoned lots.
 Just look for the tall, bamboo looking thicket below.
 I've spotted it in plenty of other places since, from parking lots, to gas stations and roadsides, near railroads, and plenty of other places-many of which can be sprayed by local authorities trying to remove the plant.